 Joint registration with a UK-based company

-If you plan to import substances from a UK-based company into the EU after the UK’s withdrawal, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
+If you plan to import substances from a UK-based company into the EU after the transition period ends, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
 A C&L notification must also be submitted for substances in mixtures, when the concentration of the substance triggers the classification of the mixture.
 A separate C&L notification is not needed when you have registered the substance.
 Any mixture that you import will need to comply with the CLP Regulation.

 What about the PIC Regulation?